Makeup Artist Tips for Filling in Your BrowsSeptember 14, 2023

 Next, use your brow pencil or pen to draw on hair-like strokes in sparse areas of the brow.
 “Avoid drawing in long strokes, unless you have really thick brows where you can’t tell,” she says.
 “It’s best to do short strokes that mimic your natural hairs.”

 Biggers-Stewart also recommends using a brow product that matches your hair color or going one shade darker.

 Step 4: Brush Hairs Into Place With Brow Gel or Pomade

 The final step in the process is to use a brow gel or a brow pomade (Biggers-Stewart recommends the CLOVE + HALLOW’s Boost-A-Brow) to your brows.
 This step thickens the brows and blends pigment from your pencil or pen, giving you a full and fluffy look.
 It also helps to lock the look in place.
 “If someone needs extra staying power, a tiny amount of hair spray or hair gel on a spoolie layered on top of the pomade only where needed will help,” she adds.

-Our favorite transparent brow gel for keeping our brows in place is the NYX Professional Makeup The Brow Gel Instant Brow Styler.
+One of our favorite transparent brow gels for keeping our brows in place is the Brow Code Alias Brow Lamination Gel.
 It can be used over tinted brow products or on its own for a soap brow-like look.